backand/docs/slate_docs/source/includes/_backand_features.md

     }
 }
 ```
+You can use sub-queries to established a reduced scope of your objects to work with.
+They can then be composed into larger queries, providing you with extra flexibility in retrieving objects from your app.

+<aside class="notice">This technique relies upon retrieving a single field from the sub-query.
+Using more than one field would prove more complex and is neither recommended nor supported.</aside>

 ### Group By Queries

-A group by query aggregates on fields, and then applies aggregation operators to the specified fields.
-For instance, to group by 'Country', and then concatenate the 'Location' field, use the following example code:
+> To group by 'Country', and then concatenate the 'Location' field, use the following example code:

 ```JSON
 {